 Vessels have multiple options for complying with California's performance standards.
-Over 80% of vessel arrivals to California waters do not discharge ballast water in State waters.
+Over 80% of arriving vessels to California waters do not discharge ballast water.
 In these cases, the standards are met because all ballast water is retained on board the vessel.
 Alternatively, vessels may discharge to a shoreside or barge-based ballast water reception facility.
 Finally, for vessels that cannot retain all ballast on board or discharge to a reception facility, shipboard ballast water treatment may be necessary to meet California's performance standards.
 The fields of treatment technology assessment and compliance verification continue to improve in large part because of California's protective performance standards.

-Currently available methods for shipboard compliance evaluation can demonstrate that ballast water does not exceed California's discharge performance standards under shipboard conditions, except for the standards involving organisms within the 10-50 micron size range, and viruses and virus-like particles.
-Current testing methods for the 10-50 micron size class can show no organisms exist in treated ballast water, based on the volumes measured, to a level of sensitivity greater than the IMO standard, but the testing method cannot yet determine whether or not treated ballast water meets the California standard.
-However, this situation should not be confused with the ability or inability of a system to treat ballast water to California's standards.
+Methods being utilized for shipboard evaluation of ballast water treatment systems during Type Approval testing are sensitive enough to determine whether or not ballast water effluents exceed California's standards, except for the standards involving organisms within the 10-50 micron size range and viruses.

+Current shipboard testing methods used for Type Approval for the 10-50 micron organism size class:

+- demonstrate that systems are able to reduce organism concentrations in ballast water to a level more protective than the Federal and IMO standards - cannot yet reveal whether or not the California standard for this size class is being met, due to the sensitivity of testing methods.
+This situation should not be confused with the inability of a system to treat ballast water to California's standard.

-CALENDAR ITEM NO. 105 (CONT'D)
+The Commission has acknowledged this problem and has directed staff to continue developing assessment protocols to better understand how well treatment systems are performing once installed onboard a ship.

-Although available data continue to improve in quantity and quality, uncertainty regarding treatment system performance and evaluation still exists, and the utilization of an adaptive management approach will be essential at all stages of implementation in order to move forward and protect California's aquatic resources from the impacts of species introductions, while maintaining the integrity of the maritime industry.
+Although available data continue to improve in quantity and quality, uncertainty regarding treatment system performance and evaluation still exists.
+Thus, an adaptive management approach will be essential at all stages of implementation in order to move forward and protect California's aquatic resources from the impacts of species introductions, while maintaining the integrity of the maritime industry.